 WP Engine pricing

-WP Engine has a variety of managed WordPress hosting plans.
-Its entry plan, Startup, costs $22.50/mo.
+WP Engine has a variety of managed WordPress hosting plans, with prices starting at $22.50/mo.
 Not so long ago, 4 plans and a custom enterprise solution were all that the provider got.
-Quite recently, it introduced 3 more hosting categories with different packages of unique features.
+Now the host offers 3 more types of hosting solutions.

-WP Engine has 4 plans that share the standard set of features: free SSL certificates, daily backups, free automated migrations, and 3-level staging.
-Additionally, 30+ premium themes, caching, and global CDN are at your disposal.
+WP Engine has 4 plans that all include: free SSL certificates, daily backups, free automated migrations, and 3-level staging environments.
+Additionally, 30+ premium themes, caching, and global CDN (content delivery network) are at your disposal.

 But no matter how you look at it, not everything brings the same value.
-So my personal suggestions are these:
+So my personal suggestions are:

 - Startup is a great option if you have a small yet important business website.
 It’s quite affordable considering the features and support you get.

-- If you’re building or designing websites for clients as an agency or freelancer, Scale offers the best value.
+- If you’re building or designing websites for clients as an agency or freelancer, the Scale plan is the one.
 If you’d host all of the 30 allowed websites, the price would drop to $7.25 per site.

 Of course, your individual needs might be very different.
-So see what kind of requirements you have and pick an option that suits your business.
+So see what kind of requirements you have and pick the best small business hosting for your project.

 In the end, WP Engine’s prices are undoubtedly expensive.
 However, the provider does offer excellent value for money with its cutting-edge infrastructure and features.
 Plus, there are no pricing increases.